 There is a small potential risk for unintentional rupture of membranes before labor starts.

-Membrane stripping is contraindicated in these situations:
+Stripping the membranes is contraindicated in these situations:

 - Signs of active vaginal infection that may ascend into the uterus